Khaalex1/Kalman_and_other_estimation_techniques/README.md

 Last labs are about the Kalman filter and its applications on elementary exercises.
 If linear-type relations exist between the states (or positions) and the measures; and a state and his previous one, the Kalman's filter can be a useful tool to estimate confidently a position.
 This filter is divided in 2 main parts, the Correction which can be applied alone to compute linear estimations, and the Prediction, which is the mode used when measurements are not available (problematic of GPS localization when an auto goes through a tunnel).
 When these two processes are associted, the filter can achieve great accuracy and confidence in its predictions.

-SLAM applies Kalman filter on the localization problematic of an underwater robot.
+SLAM applies the Kalman filter on the localization of an underwater robot.